 For most 🇺🇸 Americans working long-term in India — on multi-year assignments or as local hires — the Bona Fide Residence Test is the cleaner qualification path once you have completed one full calendar year.
 For those who arrived mid-year or have assignment structures that involve frequent U.S. travel, the Physical Presence Test requires careful day-counting.

-If you qualify and your total salary is under $130,000 for 2025, the FEIE can eliminate your entire U.S. income tax liability on that salary.
+If you qualify and your total salary is under the FEIE limit — $132,900 for 2026 ($130,000 for 2025) — the FEIE can eliminate your entire U.S. income tax liability on that salary.
 If you earn more, the exclusion reduces your taxable income by the limit and you owe U.S. tax on the remainder.

 Foreign Tax Credit in India — when it wins